Are you looking for a laser vein removal center to address your spider veins? If so, you should know that you’re not alone.

 - Cheaper: Sclerotherapy is far cheaper at around $700 per session, which is often all that is needed.
 The cost of a single session of laser vein removal is $300 to $600 on average.
 The potential need for several sessions raises the overall cost up to several thousand.

-The Importance of Seeing a Medical Doctor Trained as a Vein Specialist
+The Importance of Seeing a Medical Doctor Trained as a Vein Doctor

-It is crucial to see a board-certified vein specialist for sclerotherapy treatment instead of going to a health spa for laser treatment.
+It is crucial to see a board-certified vein doctor for sclerotherapy treatment instead of going to a health spa for laser treatment.
 This brings us back to the cause of spider veins.

 As previously mentioned, spider veins can be a sign and symptom of venous insufficiency.
 Simply treating the spider veins, without being evaluated for underlying venous insufficiency, does not prevent them from recurring.